joycexhuang/formula1/README.md

-This file will go through how to extract Formula 1 driver radios from the F1 website and convert them into readable files for Praat.
+This goes through how to extract Formula 1 driver radios from the F1 website and convert them into readable files for Praat.

 1. Download Video DownloadHelper extension from the Google Chrome Web Store.
 2. Access f1tv.formula1.com.
 3. Click on the desired race and then the desired driver radio (can be accessed through the sidebar on the right).
-4. Click on the extensions button, then the Video DownloadHelper extension.
-You should be able to then download the mp4 file.
+4. Click on your extensions button, then the Video DownloadHelper extension.
+You should be able to download the mp4 file.
 5. The downloaded mp4 file should then show up in a "dwhelper" folder on your computer.
 Change the name for your purposes and make sure it has NO SPACES.
-6. Run the mp4 to wav script in terminal
+6. Install FFmpeg, a command line tool used to convert multimedia files between formats.
+The install line has been included in this repo in "install_FFmpeg".
+7. Copy the code from the "mp4_to_wav" file and change the "XX" to what the name of the file is before conversion, and the desired name.
+The settings in the "mp4_to_wav" file are my desired settings, but you can look at the FFmpeg website and adjust them to your liking.